Staff Writer Rachael Medina

 Getting there: Take 50 East from Sacramento to South Lake Tahoe.
 The drive takes roughly two hours and winds along mountainsides, offering picture-perfect views of fall foliage along the way.

-Like Yosemite, Lake Tahoe is full of verdant forests, making it a highly photogenic landscape throughout the year.
+Like Yosemite, Lake Tahoe is full of verdant forests, making it a highly photogenic landscape throughout the year and one of the most epic vacay spots.
 But in the fall, green pines are interspersed with golden quaking aspens, pink dogwoods, yellow-hued bigleaf maples, and orangey black oaks, forming a hodgepodge of colors.

 Make your way ever-so-slightly south to Hope Valley to view the fall foliage as early as mid-September.
 The forests here are densely packed, making the brightly colored leaves appear like fireworks in the night sky.
 Or, immerse yourself in the region’s autumn celebration by hiking the Tahoe Rim Trail, where you’ll spend a week or more surrounded by nothing but beauty.
 Either way, a drive from Truckee to South Lake Tahoe is necessary in order to see fall foliage in all its glory.